vcharpenay/vcharpenay.github.io/index.md

 ## Publications

+ - V. Charpenay, K. Sebastian, and K. Harald, [“A Framework for Semantic Discovery on the Web of Things,”](publications/2018-ssn.pdf) Studies on the Semantic Web, pp. 147–162, 2018.
+ - V. Charpenay, S. Käbisch, and H. Kosch, [“Semantic Data Integration on the Web of Things,”](publications/2018-iot.pdf) in Proceedings of the 8th International Conference on the Internet of Things, New York, NY, USA, 2018, pp. 3:1–3:8.
  - V. Charpenay, S. Kaebisch, and H. Kosch, [“Towards a Binary Object Notation for RDF,”](publications/2018-eswc.pdf) in Proceedings of the 15th Extended Semantic Web Conference (ESWC), Heraklion, 2018.